 •Reduced blood flow, which can slow healing and cause wrinkles

 With more resources than ever to aid in the quitting process, you can utilize support groups, classes, and quit-smoking products to kick this bad habit for good.
 Even if you think it may be too late to quit, experts agree that no matter when you quit, it will have a positive impact on your health.

 The Freshstart Smoking Cessation Program is a free service of Gwinnett Medical Center that provides counseling, education, and support for those interested in quitting smoking.
 To learn more about this program, visit gwinnettmedicalcenter.org/smokingcessation.

 2. Avoid indoor and outdoor air pollutants

-Many of us hear about the importance of getting fresh air; however, that may be more difficult that you’d think.
+Many of us hear about the importance of getting fresh air; however, that may be more difficult than you’d think.
 With several different sources of air pollution, both indoor and outdoor, it can be difficult to find truly fresh air.
-Things like carbon monoxide, nitrogen dioxide, sulfur dioxide and particulate matter are very harmful and are the result of many common pollutants.
+Things like carbon monoxide, nitrogen dioxide, sulfur dioxide, and particulate matter are very harmful and are the result of many common pollutants.

 By learning more about these common sources of air pollution, you can better avoid them and promote lung health:

 •Exhaust from cars, lawnmowers, and buses

 •Radon (Gwinnett is among the top four counties in Georgia for highest predicted average indoor radon level)

 3. Start doing breathing exercises